– Who we are –

-Born in Brazil, Cesar has lived in Australia since 2013, where he has been engaged with the performing arts industry as an actor, director, teacher, sound and light designer.
-He has a Bachelor of Arts in Journalism, from University São Judas (Brazil, 1999) and worked for 8 years in film and television production in São Paulo, Brazil.
+Born in Brazil, Cesar has lived in Australia since 2013, where he has been engaged with the performing arts industry as an actor, director, film maker, teacher, sound and light designer.
+He has a Bachelor of Arts in Journalism, from University São Judas (Brazil) and worked for 8 years in film and television production in São Paulo, Brazil.
 As a director, he has produced short films, documentaries and institutional videos.
 He is presently theatre and film & media facilitator at SPIRAL, Inc. and has taught acting at TAFE Sunshine Coast.

 Cesar’s other theatre credits include: Bureau of Dodgy Dreams (Fools Theatre Company); Something, by Rebecca Dostal (Noosa Arts Theatre’s Shorts on the Stage); Homem Não Entra for Cia.
 Pessoal Do Faroeste (Brazil); Brincar De Pensar by Vanessa Bruno (Brazil); Edifício London, Satyricon, Distopias, Novo Manual Prático Para o Anonimato and Manual Prático para o Anonimato for Cia.
 De Teatro Os Satyros (Brazil).
 On the screen, he has acted in the short films Arcano 13 and Abaixo a Ditadura (Brazil) and has directed the shorts Disability Violence Project for Queensland Advocacy Inc. and TAFE Sunshine Coast.